-Volume 2, Issue 2

-SATURDAY, FEBRUARY 2, 2013 Zapping-you Whenever Thoughts Flow

-Sneak preview into glory

-... at Dulles International Airport
+Taster-spoons of glory.

+If we just look around, there are hints of future glory everywhere.

 ife as we know it will soon significantly change.
 Shortly, we will wonder how we ever survived a minute in these vessels of humiliation.
 A caterpillar turning into a butterfly is a fair yet dim analogy of the change awaiting us.
 God will transform us from earth-based dirt-eaters to flitting lightnesses transparent to the sun.

 I wish I could remember the day I was born.
-What was it like to first see light and trade the sheen of warm mucous for the cold hospital?
+What was it like to first see light and trade the embrace of warm mucous for the cold hospital?
 A new mode of living comes instantly at birth; there is no preparation; you either make the transfer from mucous to oxygen, or you die.

 That's a bad analogy because, to me, it's almost reverse metamorphosis-going from a safe, warm place into a world of medical practitioners who probe you with Q-Tips.
 I only wanted you to appreciate the shock of change we've endured; birth is the biggest one, and the one we mercifully cannot remember.
 (I contradict myself by saying I wish I could remember it.)
-The coming change will be the best bombshell ever to hit us; probing Q-Tips and medical practitioners will belong to a former life.
+The coming change will be the best bombshell ever to hit us.
+Q-Tips will belong to a former life.

 In our near future, death will not be an option.
 Can you imagine a time when ceasing to live will be impossible?
 I can; I try to imagine it daily.
 Nothing will be risky then; there will be no more looking over one's shoulder for the boom to drop.
-No more car accidents, no cancer, full cell phone coverage.
+No more car accidents, no cancer, and full cell phone coverage.
 All will be sure.
 Weariness, risk, and walking will be hazy memories from the caterpillar days.
-It is this present life I cannot imagine.
-Another day of it seems undoable apart from the divine working of yet another 24-hour miracle.
-I thank God I have not seen the third heaven.
+It is this present life that I cannot imagine.
+Another day of it seems undoable apart from the divine working of yet another 24-hour miracle of endurance.

+I thank God that I have not seen the third heaven.
 Who can return from that Wonderland with a shred of patience for the pre-cocoon experience?
 Only one of us managed it, but God gave that man supreme powers of endurance.
 The apostle Paul's experience was another reverse metamorphosis; he was changed, briefly, to a butterfly, then returned to the status of a caterpillar.

 I'll wait for the permanent change, thanks.

+TOO HIGH FOR MORTALS

-Too high for mortals Paul's vision into the next world was so high, he got a "God trip" that threatened to "lift him" so high above measure that he would imagine he was high as the Deity Himself (2 Corinthians 12:7).
-Don't write me off here.
-The only other time in Scripture the phrase "lifted up" is used is of the man of lawlessness in the temple, who "lifts himself up" over everyone termed a god and who says-due to some "American Idol" complex-that he is God (2 Thessalonians 2:3-4).
-Flesh and blood cannot handle such glory; it reaches stupid conclusions.
-Do you really want a sneak preview into the lowercase deity you will soon become?
-Don't you have enough thorns in your flesh?
+Paul's sneak peek into the next world was so high that he thought he might be God Himself; I do not exaggerate.
+The only other time in Scripture that the phrase "lifted up" is used (Paul said that his peek into heaven threatened to "lift [him] up" beyond measure"-2 Cor.
+12:7) is when it is said of the man of lawlessness in the temple, who "lifts himself up" over everyone termed a god and who says-due to some American Idol complex-that he is God (2 Thessalonians 2:3-4).
+The rush that overcame Paul in the third heaven was that stupendous.
+Flesh and blood cannot shoulder such glory, so when Paul returned to Earth he needed humbled.
+Do you really want a sneak preview into the deity you will soon become?
+Why?
+Isn't God humbling you enough?